TwoCatsCanFly/Hall-Paradox/README.md

 # Hall-Paradox
-Python based simple proof of that dilemma, very simple.
+Python based simple proof of that dilemma.